peterpjaspers/yet-another-make/doc/design_overview.md

 **TODO**: add figures examples showing the dirty nodes in the buildstate after modification of an output file, a source file and command.

-## Client-server design
+##  9. <a name='Client-serverdesign'></a>Client-server design

 YAM uses a client-server design for the following reasons:
-- Loading the buildstate for each new build is too time-consuming.
+- Retrieving the buildstate from file for each build is too time-consuming.
-  This is avoided by letting the server cache the build state.
+  This is avoided by caching the buildstate in server memory.
-- Finding all files that were write-accessed since the previous build is time-consuming.
+- The incremental build delay must be O(D), D being the number of modified files since the last build.
+This can only be realized by continuously monitoring the filesystem.
-  This is avoided by letting the server subscribe at the filesystem to be notified of file write-accesses.
+  This is realized by letting the server subscribe at the filesystem to be notified of file write-accesses.
 The server handles these notifications by setting the dirty bit of affected file nodes.
-Only files whose dirty bit is set need to be inspected for change.

 Client responsibilities:
 - Start the server if it was not yet running.